Sunrisers Hyderabad: 2016–2020: Maiden title and consecutive playoff appearances

 For the 2016 season, SRH retained 15 players and released nine.
 After the auction, SRH traded two players.
-Sunrisers Hyderabad were crowned champions after defeating Royal Challengers Bangalore in the final and ending the season with 11 wins and six losses.
+Sunrisers Hyderabad were crowned champions under David Warner's magnificent captaincy after defeating Royal Challengers Bangalore in the final and ending the season with 11 wins and six losses.
 This was their maiden, and to date only, title.
 Bhuvneshwar Kumar became the first Sunrisers Hyderabad player to win the Purple Cap.

 For the 2017 season, SRH retained 17 players and released six from the title-winning squad.
 The team then spent ₹45.1 crore at the auction, leaving ₹20.9 crore remaining.
 As the defending champions, as per IPL norms, SRH hosted both the opening and closing ceremonies of the season.
 The team finished 3rd on points in the table.
 They lost against the Kolkata Knight Riders in the eliminator match at the M. Chinnaswamy Stadium in Bangalore.
 The team made a below-par total of 128–7 in 20 overs, but the Kolkata Knight Riders' innings was reduced to just six overs due to rain.
 The revised total was 48, which the Knight Riders met with seven wickets and four balls remaining.
 Bhuvneshwar Kumar was able to retain the Purple Cap while David Warner won the Orange Cap.

 For the 2018 season, the Chennai Super Kings and Rajasthan Royals were reinstated in the league after serving a two-year suspension from the competition due to the involvement of their players in the 2013 IPL betting scandal.
 The IPL governing council decided that a maximum of five players can be retained by each IPL team.
 SRH retained only two players and released all remaining players from the squad.
 The retention of two players meant SRH went in to the 2018 IPL auction with ₹59 crore in their auction purse and three right-to-match (RTM) cards.
 The salary deduction for every retained player from the franchise's salary purse was stipulated to be ₹15 crore, ₹11 crore and ₹7 crore if three players were retained; ₹12.5 crore and ₹8.5 crore if two players were retained; and ₹12.5 crore if only one player was retained.
 For retaining an uncapped player, salary deduction was set at ₹3 crore.
 David Warner had stepped down from captaincy on 28 March 2018 and the BCCI announced that he will not be allowed to play in IPL 2018 following the Australian ball-tampering controversy.
 On 29 March, New Zealand captain Kane Williamson was chosen to lead SRH for the 2018 season.
-On 31 March, England batsman Alex Hales was announced as replacement for the banned David Warner.
+On 31 March, England batsman Alex Hales was announced as replacement for the banned Warner.
 SRH finished the 2018 season as runners-up of the competition after losing to Chennai Super Kings in the final with 10 wins and seven losses.
 Williamson won the Orange Cap with 735 runs.